aws-samples/sample-saas-multi-agents-workshop/README.md

 ### Data Structure

-Each tenant has the following data structure in S3:
+Each tenant has the following data structure in Amazon Simple Storage Service (Amazon S3):

 ```
 tenant-id/